System Information Decomposition: Calculation of SID

 Take Table \ref{Table:Case Table} as an example, we fixed the value of $X_{1}=0000$, and marked the values of all variables in this scenario in yellow.
 Then, we mark the values where $X_{2}$ to $X_{6}$ still take the same value when $X_{1} \ne 0000$ as pink.
 Taking $X_{1}$, $X_{2}$ and $X_{4}$ as examples, we marked the synergistic blocks in \textbf{bold}, and marked the unique blocks of $X_{2}$ and $X_{3}$ in \textit{italics}.
 Besides, although not as obvious as the previous two, redundant information also has corresponding redundant blocks.
+Based on this observation, we propose a conjecture for unique information and synergistic information.